 As mentioned before, wireless speeds are often slower and more prone to instability than their wired counterparts.
 Try to use wired connections whenever possible, especially when undertaking internet-heavy tasks like downloading large files or playing online multiplayer video games.

 The broadband package you choose ends up being distributed between all your online-connected devices.
-As such, if everyone in your household is watching Amazon Prime or TikTok at 8pm, the internet might struggle to keep up, kind of like when there is a traffic jam that slows everything down.
+As such, if everyone in your household is watching Amazon Prime Video or TikTok at 8pm, the internet might struggle to keep up, kind of like when there is a traffic jam that slows everything down.
 Congestion often occurs on public WiFi when internet users compete for a shared broadband connection.
 Avoid slow speeds and potential connection dropouts at home by choosing an appropriate broadband package, as higher package speeds will have greater bandwidth for your household to share.

 An old, outdated router just can’t keep up with modern speeds.
 Make sure your internet service provider offers a modern router with correctly configured WiFi for your needs.